-Forecasts generated using protected time series change significantly from those that are generated using confidential data.
-While prior experiments have demonstrated severe degradations in forecast accuracy from a VAR model applied to differentially private time series, little is known about how data protection affects other forecasting models .
-We analyze the effects of several data protection methods (top and bottom coding, additive noise, differential privacy, and cluster-based swapping) on both simple and complex forecasting models.
-We find that data protection generally degrades forecast accuracy regardless of forecast horizon.

-Under differential privacy and additive noise, we find that exponential smoothing models have better accuracy than LGBM models for all forecast horizons.
+Forecasts generated using protected time series change significantly from those using the original time series.
+While prior experiments have demonstrated severe degradations in forecast accuracy from a VAR model applied to differentially private time series, little is known about how privacy protection affects other forecasting models .
+We measure the effects of several data protection methods (top and bottom coding, additive noise, differential privacy, and cluster-based swapping) on both simple and complex forecasting models.
+We find that data protection degrades forecast accuracy the majority of the time regardless of forecast horizon.
+Surprisingly, when the time series are protected with differential privacy or additive noise, we find that exponential smoothing models have better accuracy than LGBM models for all forecast horizons.
+We investigate the reasons behind these results and offer guidance for practitioners in selecting a forecast model for privacy protected time series data.

-However, under top and bottom coding, LGBM models have better accuracy than exponential smoothing models for longer forecast horizons.

-We investigate the drivers of these results and offer guidance for practitioners on selecting a forecast model under various data protection approaches.